yclee1996/cNEB/README.md

 # cNEB

-Please refer to "cNEB manual"
+Please refer to "Manual of CNEB.pdf"